SATLA is the only student body at Melbourne Law School that serves law students with a background or interest in science and technology.

-SATLA aims to create opportunities for law students that have a background or interest in science and technology.
-Our community fosters an exchange of ideas between like-minded students, professionals and academics.
+We aim to create opportunities for students by fostering an exchange of ideas between like-minded students, professionals and academics.

 Science and technology-related law is a rapidly developing area.
 We provide a forum for exploring these developments by hosting guest speakers and expert panels featuring those practicing and researching in this area of the law.
 We also work with Melbourne Law School to promote the Juris Doctor as a graduate pathway for students with a background in science and technology disciplines.